fedoranimus/todoist-api/source/includes/_overview.md

 # API Overview

-Todoist API (also known as the "Sync API") is specially designed for efficient data sync between clients (i.e. our mobile apps) and Todoist.
+Todoist API (also known as the "Sync API") is specially designed for efficient data sync between clients (e.g. our mobile apps) and Todoist.

-All Sync API requests shared the same endpoint URL:
+All Sync API requests share the same endpoint URL:
 **https://todoist.com/API/v6/sync**

 Sync API requests should be made in HTTP POST (application/x-www-form-urlencoded).
-Sync API responses, including error, will be returned in JSON.
+Sync API responses, including errors, will be returned in JSON.

-Sync API supports the following features:
+Sync API supports the following features -

 - Batching: reading and writing of multiple resources can be done in a single HTTP request.
-Batch request s help clients reduce the number of network calls needed to sync resources.
+Batch requests help clients reduce the number of network calls needed to sync resources.

-- Incremental sync: You can only retrive datas that are updated since the last time you perform sync request.
+- Incremental sync: You only retrieve data that are updated since the last time you performed a sync request.

 <br/><br/>